sbratulic/HeterologousRibos/README.md

 -the first argument (`bac120_r86.1.tree`) is the original tree for pruning.
 The tree was downloaded from [here](https://data.ace.uq.edu.au/public/gtdb/data/releases/release86/86.1/)

--the second argument (`SpeciesReduced_final.csv`)is the list of species you to keep in the tree
+-the second argument (`SpeciesReduced_final.csv`)is the list of species to keep in the tree

 -the third argument is the output file prefix.
 The default prefix value is `out`.
 In this case the output files would be `out.tree` and `out_distances.csv`.